Why get a second opinion on stem cell therapy

 - You've been told you have "no options left".
 "Nothing else can be done" is a phrase patients hear more often than the evidence supports.
 Autoimmune disease, post-COVID complications, chronic pain syndromes, refractory tendinopathies, and many neurological and metabolic conditions still have meaningful avenues to explore — regenerative or otherwise.
 We will be honest about the realistic odds, but we will look.

-- You've been quoted more than $50,000 abroad.
+- You've been quoted an extraordinarily high amount abroad.
 International stem cell quotes range from reasonable to extraordinary.
-If a clinic is asking you for $50,000–$150,000 USD for a protocol, please get a second opinion on both the price and the clinical justification before paying any deposit.
+If a clinic is asking you for an extraordinarily high sum for a protocol, please get a second opinion on both the price and the clinical justification before paying any deposit.
 Many of these quotes are not aligned with current evidence or with the cost structure of the underlying biologics.

 - You want to compare clinics objectively.
 It's entirely reasonable to want a second clinic's honest read on a first clinic's plan — and vice versa.
 We do this often.
 We will not trash a competitor; we will tell you which parts of the plan are well-justified and which are not, and what we would do differently.